 Homeschool Mastery Academy is dedicated to recommending quality resources to benefit homeschooling families.
 This blog contains and is monetized through sponsored posts and affiliate links.
 Please see our full disclosure policy for detailed information.

-Your preschooler will love learning all about flowers in our May activity packet.
+Your child will love learning about flowers with these spring books for preschoolers.
 Learn outdoors and in with hands-on activities, crafts, and engaging children’s literature all about spring flowers.

 In this pack, you’ll find crafts and activities to encourage your child to learn and explore while gently introducing early reading, math, and science concepts and practicing fine motor skills through play.